OpenPrinting/openprinting.github.io/_documentation/02-designing-printer-drivers.md

 A driver is a code or data specific to a certain model or group of hardware devices, needed to make the hardware work with the hardware-model-independent code of the operating system.
 Printing in Linux has moved towards [Driverless Printing](https://openprinting.github.io/driverless/), which means there is no need for any hardware-model-specific code or data.
 However, there are some problems with the current framework.
 For example, some printers(especially the old ones) that cannot handle IPP requests are devoid of driverless printing capability.
 Printer Applications help to address these issues.
 Kindly refer <a href="../01-printer-application/">Printer Applications - A new way to print in Linux</a> to learn more about Printer Applications, its working and benefits.

 For Designing the Printer Application Driver, it would be a lot of re-inventing the wheel if everyone who wants to create a printer driver has to implement all things from scratch.
-Therefore Michael Sweet has created <a href="https://github.com/michaelrsweet/pappl/">PAPPL</a>, a library that provides all the common functionality which is needed in every Printer Application.
+Therefore Michael Sweet has developed <a href="https://github.com/michaelrsweet/pappl/">PAPPL</a>, a library that provides all the common functionality which is required in every Printer Application.

 The flowchart below mentions the components of the driver that needs to be designed by you (boxes in blue color), along with the PAPPL utilities (boxes in red color) that would be used by your designed components.